VonHeikemen/fine-cmdline.nvim/README.md

 })
 ```

-- `cmdline.enable_keymaps` tells `fine-cmdline` that is okay to map the recommended default keybindings.
+- `cmdline.enable_keymaps`, when set to true map the recommended default keybindings.
 If you set to `false` you will need to do map yourself the keys in the `set_keymaps` hook.

-- `cmdline.smart_history` tells `fine-cmdline` to use the user input as search term, then when you navigate the history only the entries that begin with term will show up.
+- `cmdline.smart_history`, when set to true use the user input as search term, then when you navigate the history only the entries that begin with term will show up.
 Imagine `PackerSync` is in your command history, just enter the string `Pack` and press `<Up>` to start looking for it.

 - `popup` is passed directly to `nui.popup`.
 You can check the valid keys in their documentation: [popup.options](https://github.com/MunifTanjim/nui.nvim/tree/main/lua/nui/popup#options)

 - `hooks` must be functions.
 They will be executed during the "lifecycle" of the input.

-`before_mount` and `after_mount` recieve the instance of the input, so you can do anything with it.
+*before_mount* and *after_mount* receive the instance of the input, so you can do anything with it.

 A good use case for this would be to change the prompt (do it at your own risk).